irineos/Roman-Numerals/README.md

 If the current value is greater than or equal to the value of the symbol to the right, adds the current symbol’s value to the total (decimalNumber).
 If the current value is smaller than the value of the symbol to the right, subtract the current symbol’s value from the total (decimalNumber).
 In the end, return the decimalNumber.

+**Note that this algorithm doesn't check if the input roman number is valid.**

 PrimitiveRomanNumeral is a helper class with two static methods which map roman numerals to int and int to roman numeral respectively.